Anticipatory Technology with Fractal Logical Entailments

 data encoding, and thus one more level of innovation and utility.
 Other properties of my key-less hash table

-technology are available for use in the tri-level architecture having selective
+technology are available for use in the tri-level architecture having

 attention and orientation mechanisms as discussed in my "Research